Anthony Cirelli Game Preview: Lightning vs. Penguins

 Cirelli Season Stats Insights

-- In three of 22 games this year, Cirelli has scored a goal, but there are no multi-goal efforts on his ledger.
+- In 25 games this season, Cirelli has a plus-minus of -7, while averaging 17:11 on the ice per game.

+- Cirelli has scored a goal in four of 25 games this season, netting multiple goals in one of them.

-- In eight of 22 games this season, Cirelli has registered a point, and in one of those games he came away with multiple points.
+- Cirelli has a point in nine of 25 games this year, with multiple points in two of them.

-- The implied probability that Cirelli hits the over on his points prop total is 47.6%, based on the odds.
+- Cirelli has an implied probability of 50% to go over his point total based on the odds.

-- There is an implied probability of 33.9% of Cirelli going over his assist prop bet, considering the moneyline odds.
+- Given his moneyline odds, Cirelli has an implied probability of 34.5% of going over his assist prop bet.

 Sign up for Underdog fantasy today.